thoth-station/thoth-station.github.io/_j/unresolved.md

 ## Affected packages:

-This message is not specific to any concrete package.
+This message is not specific to any specific package.

 ## Severity